The Adoption Process Explained

 On completion of the 48 hours Animal Welfare Stop, the dogs are then loaded back on the vans and are taken to 2 separate locations for collection.

 The first is Chieveley Services M4 J13 and the second is Markfield Services M1 J22.
-If you require the dog to be transported direct to your home there is an additional charge for that to cover fuel and driver expenses.
-The dog coordinator will discuss this with you.
 Either way please make sure you have a slip lead handy as we will not allow a dog to be offloaded from the van without a slip lead to secure it.